Coordinator: Joey Almaguer

 There will be eight sessions with different topics for discussion.
 Each session (except for the first and last) will have an online article to read before participating in the discussion.

 The articles will assist us in providing some background information as well as guiding us through the content.
-There will also be two guests for each session to provide us with their experience and answers to any questions we may have.
+There will also be one guest for each session to provide us with their experience and answers to any questions we may have.

 |Date and Time||Topic and Article|

-|10/01/15 8:30pm ET||Introduction to Patient Safety Scholars Program|
+|10/20/15 8:30pm ET||Introduction to Patient Safety Scholars Program|

-|10/20/15 8:30pm ET||Ethical Controversies in Patient Safety|
+|11/10/15 8:30pm ET||Ethical Controversies in Patient Safety|

-|11/10/15 8:30pm ET||Implicit Bias: Is It a Real Issue in Modern Medicine?|
+|12/01/15 8:30pm ET||Implicit Bias: Is It a Real Issue in Modern Medicine?|

-|12/01/15 8:30pm ET||The Business Advantage and the Patient Disadvantage: Exploiting Misfortune|
+|12/29/16 8:30pm ET||The Business Advantage and the Patient Disadvantage: Exploiting Misfortune|

-|01/12/16 8:30pm ET||Medication Moderation: the Risks and Benefits to the Patient|
+|01/12/16 8:30pm ET||Lack of Primary Care Physicians: The Risks to the Patient|

-|02/02/16 8:30pm ET||Patient Safety Around the World: How/What Are Other Countries Doing?|
+|02/23/16 8:30pm ET||Patient Safety Around the World: How/What Are Other Countries Doing?|

-|02/23/16 8:30pm ET||How Do We Prevent Preventable Deaths?|
+|March, TBD||How Do We Prevent Preventable Deaths?|